Oops402/oops402/README.md

 This server provides the following MCP tools for AI agents:

 ### Wallet Tools
 - **`get_x402_wallet`**: Get or create a self-custodial x402 wallet for the authenticated agent/user.
 Wallets are created using Lit Protocol Programmable Key Pairs (PKPs), which are cryptographically bound to the user's Auth0 OAuth identity via Lit Actions.
+Returns wallet address, ETH and USDC balances, budget preferences (per-request max, session budget, session spending, remaining budget), and discovery preferences (only promoted resources, minimum agent score).
 - **`get_x402_wallet_balance`**: Get ETH and token balances for an x402 wallet
 - **`transfer_x402_token`**: Transfer ERC20 tokens (defaults to USDC on Base network)